T3hHappyEmo/D3VaultBugFix/README.md

 Due to file permissions on most mobile devices, it is recommended to copy the save file to a location on the computer running the script first.
 Then after running the script to fix the save, copy the save file back.
 You may need to delete the original file out before copying back, instead of "replacing" it.

+If all else fails, an already fixed save file has been included in the "D3VaultBugFix" folder, but copying that over will overwrite personal progress in the save slot.